Can't Sleep? Here are 5 Ways to Minimize Sleep Deprivation

 5. Listen to your body

-If you are finding yourself waking up early in the morning, then listen to your body and go with the flow instead of fighting it.
-I do not recommend getting up before 4 am if you do not have to.
-This morning, I woke up around 3 am and laid in bed until 4 am, decided not to fight it, and got up.
-By not laying in bed, I started my day early but also ended my day early, too.
+If you are find yourself waking up early in the morning, then listen to your body's natural rhythm.
+Go with your flow instead of fighting it.
+While, I do not recommend getting up before 4 am if you do not have to, any time after is completely acceptable.
+This morning, I woke up around 3 am and laid in bed for an hour.
+I eventually decided not to fight it and got up.
+By starting my day early, I ended my day early, too.

-HOW: Take advantage of that extra time that you normally do not have.
-You can do a short workout, take a bath, watch the sunset, etc...
-Anything, after 4 am, is fair game!
+SLEEP TIP: If you naturally wake up early, take advantage of that extra time.
+You can do a short workout, take a bath, watch the sunset, etc. Anything, after 4 am, is fair game!

 TAKE ACTION TO END SLEEP DEPRIVATION

-If you have not read or watched the videos from the last two sessions I suggest going back as there is a lot of useful information as to why sleep is important and some hacks to set yourself up for a good night's rest.
-If you are having trouble sleeping, I invite you to implement one, few, or all of these 5 ways to end sleep deprivation or at the very least, avoid it.
+If you have not read or watched the videos from the last two sessions, I suggest doing so.
+There is lots of useful information about the importance of sleep as well as some hacks to help you avoid sleep deprivation.
+If you can't fall asleep, I invite you to try one, a few, or all of these 5 useful tips.

 Keep a pad next to the bed for a mind-dump OR gratitude journal